buildbot/buildbot/master/docs/manual/cfg-statustargets.rst

 revlink
 '''''''

+The ``revlink`` argument on :class:`WebStatus` is deprecated in favour of the global revlink option.
+Only use this if you need to generate different URLs for different web status instances. see {....} for details.

-The ``revlink`` is used to create links from revision IDs in the web status to a web-view of your source control system.
-The parameter's value must be a format string, a dict mapping a string (repository name) to format strings, or a callable.
+In addition to a callable, this argument accepts a format string or a dict mapping a string (repository name) to format strings.

 The format string should use ``%s`` to insert the revision id in the url.
 For example, for Buildbot on GitHub::